aws-powertools/powertools-lambda-python/docs/core/logger.md

     }
     ```

-> Note: Logger will automatically reject any key with a None value.
+!!! tip "Logger will automatically reject any key with a None value"
 	If you conditionally add keys depending on the payload, you can use the highlighted line above as an example.

 	This example will add `order_id` if its value is not empty, and in subsequent invocations where `order_id` might not be present it'll remove it from the logger.

-### extra parameter
+#### extra parameter

-Extra parameter is available for all log levels, as implemented in the standard logging library.
-It accepts any dictionary, and it'll be added as part of the root structure of the logs.
+Extra parameter is available for all log levels' methods, as implemented in the standard logging library - e.g. `logger.info, logger.warning`.

+It accepts any dictionary, and all keyword arguments will be added as part of the root structure of the logs for that log statement.

+!!! info "Any keyword argument added using `extra` will not be persisted for subsequent messages."

 === "extra_parameter.py"